UQComputingSociety/constitution/constitution.md

 14.2 Any such resolution may consist of several documents in like form, each signed by one (1) or more members of the management committee.

-## 15  First Annual General Meeting

-15.1 The first annual general meeting must be held within twelve (12) months after the day the Club/Society is fully affiliated.

-## 16 Subsequent Annual General Meetings
+### 15 Timing of Annual General Meetings

-16.1.
-Each subsequent annual general meeting must be held:
+15.1 Each Annual General Meeting of the Society must be held:

-* at least once each year
+* at least once each year; and

-* within three (3) months after the end of the Club/Society's previous financial year.
+* within three (3) months after the end of the Society's previous financial year.

 ## 17 Business to be Transacted at Annual General Meeting